 The USDA Farmers to Families Food Box Program

 The “Farmers To Families Food Box Program” is part of the USDA’s Coronavirus Food Assistance Program (CFAP).
 This program allows more food to flow quickly into Idaho while aiding farmers and ranchers throughout the country.
 The Idaho Foodbank has effectively implemented this program across the state since June of 2020.
-The program was scheduled to end in December 2020, but it has been renewed.
+The program was scheduled to end in December 2020, but it has been renewed for 2021.
+Upcoming dates and locations are listed on this page under Community Food Distributions.